timjzee/frankenstein-v2/README.md

 - Intelligent word parsing using the Datamuse API and dozens of heuristic rules (unfortunately the SGA annotations do not allow for trivial word parsing; as a result the text in this repo contains fewer parsing errors than the reading text on the SGA website)

 ## To do:
+- ignore chapter headings, e.g. 56-0081
+- How do we handle notes by the compositor, e.g. 58-0037
-- add exception list for words that have a deviant spellings/unique words, e.g. *massercring* in 57-0039, *interspered* in 56-0122, *precipieces* in 56-0116
+- add exception list for words that have a deviant spellings/unique words, e.g. *massercring* in 57-0039, *interspered* in 56-0122, *precipieces* in 56-0116, *dissapeared* in c56-0083
 - add 1818 edition lookup to regular join/separate algo?
 - ~~implement tail text of mod inside of mod, e.g. 57-0039 or mod inside of add, currently only the order of non-hierarchical tags within a mod are handled correctly.
 What happens in 57-0039 is that only the tail of the nested mod gets printed because all child tags of the nested mod are only checked against the nested mod (the first mod upstream is used)~~
   - ~~include add as a possible upstream parent tag~~